ZHassanQ/Fedora37-Setup/README.md

 - [Flatpak](https://flatpak.org/) The future of apps on Linux
 - [GE-Proton](https://github.com/GloriousEggroll/proton-ge-custom) A compatibility tool for Steam Play based on Wine and additional components.
 - [Nvidia Driver](https://www.nvidia.com/Download/index.aspx?lang=en-us) A driver installer for NVIDIA graphics cards.
-- [RPMFusion free](https://rpmfusion.org/) An open-source software (as defined by the Fedora Licensing Guidelines) which the Fedora project cannot ship due to other reasons
+- [RPMFusion free](https://rpmfusion.org/) An open-source software (as defined by the Fedora Licensing Guidelines).
 - [RPMFusion nonfree](https://rpmfusion.org/) A redistributable software that is not open-source software (as defined by the Fedora Licensing Guidelines).